Lundrim Hetemi

-Lundrim Hetemi (born 18 February 2000) is a professional footballer who plays as a midfielder for Vejle.
-Born in Denmark, he represents Albania internationally.
+Lundrim Hetemi (born 18 February 2000) is a professional footballer who plays as a midfielder for Vejle Boldklub.
+Born in Denmark, he had represented Albania internationally.

 Professional career

 A youth product of his hometown club Fredericia, Hetemi joined the youth academy of Vejle in 2018.
 He signed his first professional contract with the club on 3 June 2019.
 Hetemi made his professional debut with Vejle in a 4–2 Danish Superliga win loss to AGF on 14 September 2020.

+On 31 August 2023, Hetemi moved to FC Fredericia on a loan deal for the rest of 2023.
+On 30 January 2024, the loan deal was extended until the end of the season.
+In the summer of 2024, Hetemi was back in Vejle.

 International career

 Born in Denmark, Hetemi is of Kosovo Albanian descent.
 He is a youth international for Albania.